ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0221-basics-configuration.md

 {% highlight csharp %}
-//Create the client and fetch the configuration var client = new DataServiceRestClient( "https://piwebserver:8080" );
+//Create the client and fetch the configuration var client = new DataServiceRestClient( new Uri("https://piwebserver:8080") );
 var configuration = await client.GetConfiguration();

-//Create a new AttributeDefinition with key 11001 var attributeDefinition = new AttributeDefinition( 11001, "Description", AttributeType.AlphaNumeric, 255 );
+//Create a new AttributeDefinitionDto with key 11001 var attributeDefinition = new AttributeDefinitionDto( 11001, "Description", AttributeTypeDto.AlphaNumeric, 255 );

 //Check if attribute does already exist var attributeDoesAlreadyExist = configuration.GetDefinition( 11001 );